WolfDatka/RustSDelete/README.md

 SDelete doesn't just delete the entry, but first writes random data over the file/folder so even if someone knows where the file/folder was there'll be rubbish data there, which can't even be recovered by advanced recovery techniques.
     In the release I set 10 passes (the data will be overwritten 10 times by random bytes) which is VERY overkill, 3 passes should be pleanty.

-!!!
-Be avare that this only works on HDDs and will reduce the lifespan of SSDs somewhat significantly !!!

 ## How to use it from src
 ### Requiments: